stklik-org/Kaigara/backend/README.md

 output do hit the disk — each run gets a directory under `<os tmpdir>/kaigara-runs/<run id>/` holding `main.js`, the numbered scripts, `plan.json`, the engine's NDJSON metric stream and its summary — which is what
 `GET /api/runs/:id/artifacts/:name` serves.
-SQLite-backed history (proposal §10) is the next step, and `RunService` is the only place that changes.
+SQLite-backed history is the next step, and `RunService` is the only place that changes.

 That tmp directory is swept by the OS, so the k6 adapter also keeps a **persistent archive** under